ArunVashishtha/MicroService_MongoDB_K8/Readme.md

 Docker images for this project are hosted on [Docker Hub](https://hub.docker.com/r/arunvashishtha/microservicewithmongo).

-To pull the Docker image, use the following command:
+ - To pull the Docker image, use the following command: docker pull arunvashishtha/microservicewithmongo

-docker pull arunvashishtha/microservicewithmongo
+   - Latest version is - docker pull arunvashishtha/microservicewithmongo:1.1

 ## Installation
 You can download the code for given repository and after dowloading build the project and run locally or globally using docker hub image.